nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Wed Aug 02 2023)
+### Joke of the day (Thu Aug 03 2023)
 <!-- joke -->
->The original draft of The Lord of the Rings featured Chuck Norris instead of Frodo Baggins.
-It was only 5 pages long, as Chuck roundhouse-kicked Sauron's ass halfway through the first chapter.
+>A movie scene depicting Chuck Norris losing a fight with Bruce Lee was the product of history's most expensive visual effect.
+When adjusted for inflation, the effect cost more than the Gross National Product of Paraguay.
 <!-- /joke -->

-*Last update: Wed, 02 Aug 2023 00:43:00 GMT*
+*Last update: Thu, 03 Aug 2023 00:43:47 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)